-Following is a partial list of items you may have claimed as a miscellaneous itemized deduction in the past but which are no longer deductible.
-Note, however, that you should still provide these amounts to your tax professional in case they are deductible for state taxes.
+Following is a partial list of items you may have claimed as a miscellaneous itemized deduction in the past, but which are no longer deductible.

 Tax preparation fees

 Your circumstances may justify allocating some of your tax professional's fee to other schedules, such as business or rental income schedules.